haani-niyaz/devops-journal/_posts/2016-07-05-learning-angularjs-part-1.markdown

 Lets learn AngularJS!

-I have a project starting at work to build an interactive dashboard and my research tells me that Angular would be a good fit.
-I will also be running this as a series of articles as I skill up from scratch.

-On  a slightly different note, I have decided to 'blog as I learn' as I'm interested to know if it increases my capacity to grasp concepts quickly and improve my retention rate.
-So these articles will be posted hot off the press!
+I am looking to build an interactive dashboard and my research tells me that Angular would be a good fit.
+I aim to run this as a series of articles as I skill up from scratch (I have decided to 'blog as I learn' as I'm interested to know if it increases my capacity to grasp concepts quickly and improve my retention rate.
+So these articles will be posted hot off the press!)

 ### Topics Covered